gavinhoward/bc/manuals/development.md

 :   Tests escaping in strings.

+ifs.bc

+:   Tests proper ending of `if` statements without `else` statements.

+ifs2.bc

+:   More tests proper ending of `if` statements without `else` statements.

 #### `dc` Script Tests

 The list of current (17 July 2021) script tests for `dc` is below: